tc39/proposal-first-class-protocols/README.md

 trait bounds do.
 Default methods in Rust traits are equivalent to what we've called methods in this proposal.

-### Java interfaces
+### Java 8+ interfaces

 Java interfaces, as of Java 8, have many of the same features as this proposal.
-The biggest difference is that Java interfaces are not ad-hoc, meaning existing classes cannot be declared to implement protocols after they've already been defined.
+The biggest difference is that Java interfaces are not ad-hoc, meaning existing classes cannot be declared to implement interfaces after they've already been defined.
 Additionally, Java interfaces share the member name namespace with classes and other interfaces, so they may overlap, shadow, or otherwise be incompatible, with no way for a user to disambiguate.